Bojji3487/js-learn-through/day1/day1.md

 ## Array methods

-Welp, talking not just about array but methods in js in general....They are one of the biggest reasons jaavscript is so accessible similar to Python.
+Welp, talking not just about array but methods in js in general....They are one of the biggest reasons javascript is so accessible similar to Python.
 They are prebuilt functions defined to do specific work and come with the javascript package.
 <br>

 ### 1.filter:

-Woah.
 Being able to filter an array without 15 lines of for loop?
 Gimme that. <br>
 eg. <pre> const arr=[
 {name:"a" , price:200},
 {name:"b" , price:30}];